How long can somebody expect to collect alimony?

 California has a law on the books that defines a marriage of less than ten years as a short-term marriage.
 By the laws in California, if there is going to be an award of spousal support in a short-term marriage, the presumption is that the duration of that spousal support should not be for more than one-half the length of the marriage.
-So, if you have a four-year marriage, if there is going to be an award of spousal support, it shouldn’t be for more than two years.
+So, if you have a four-year marriage, if there is going to be an award of spousal support, you should not expect to collect alimony for more than two years.

 There is not a similar law for marriages that are longer than ten years.
 That can be a real guessing game for the parties of the divorce case and for their lawyers in trying to settle the issue of spousal support in a long-term marriage.
 Because all the laws tell us is that it is left up to the discretion of the judge, so whatever the judge thinks is fair is what will stand as a court order.